reimagined/resolve/docs/api-reference.md

 #### Available Middlewares

-This section lists request middleware included into the resolve-client package.
+This section lists request middleware included into the @reimagined/client package.
 The following middleware is available:

 | Name                | Description                                               |
 | ------------------- | --------------------------------------------------------- |